marcelolandivar/Python_Projects/README.md

-# Train
+# Projects
-GitHub repo to publish different exercises
-Jupyter notebooks of work I have done during the University
+Different notebooks I have work in the last months as part of my master in Data Science